FasterXML/jackson-module-kotlin/README.md

 }
 ```

-In Kotlin M10 and since Jackson 2.4.5 you do not need the javaClass parameter, it is inferred for all ObjectMapper functions that are possible (and a few on ObjectReader).
+In Kotlin M10 and since Jackson Kotlin Module 2.4.4-1 you do not need the javaClass parameter, it is inferred for all ObjectMapper functions that are possible (and a few on ObjectReader).
 Therefore you can do one of:
 ```kotlin
 val state = mapper.readValue<MyStateObject>(json)
 // or